Weather

 Looking Ahead:

-After the rain moves out, unseasonably warm temperatures are expected to return quickly early next week, bringing a noticeable shift back to warmer weather.
+After the rain moves out, we'll see slow clearing Sunday with highs in the low 60s.
+Unseasonably warm temperatures are expected to return quickly early next week, bringing a noticeable shift back to warmer weather.
+Highs are forecast to be in the 70s Monday through Thursday.

 Stay weather-aware over the next couple of days, especially if you have outdoor plans or live in flood-prone areas.